 Instructions for adding a foot rail are in the video below.

-How to add a foot rail
+How to add a foot rail (video instructions)

 Below are the additional things you will need to turn your man cave bar into a fully functional liquor stop.